WaveHello/CFDFortran/README.md

 fpm run
 ```

-Short buts were added to run specific steps.
+Shortcuts were added to run specific steps.
 For example to run step 1 use:
 ```bash
 fpm @step_1
 ```